AndyLinGitHub/fpga-nn-game-simulator/Python/README.md

 - The decoder part of the VAE is combined with the CNN to form a complete model, which is then exported to ONNX format and converted into a .coe file for initializing Block RAM on the FPGA.

 ## Collect Game Frames
+The game frames are generated and collected by running a Pong game implemented in Pygame, using pre-generated random keyboard actions as input.
+In this project, because the CNN output is deterministic, the game should avoid randomness and sudden full-frame changes to maintain good demo quality.
+This limitation can be addressed in future work by using sample-based models such as diffusion models.
 ```
 python game.py
 ```